 On platforms where the Oracle HTTP Server is process-based, such as all UNIX-based platforms, each process serves all types of HTTP requests, including servlets, PLSQL, static files, and CGI.
 In a single Oracle HTTP Server listener setup, each httpd process maintains its own connection pool to the database.
-The maximum number of database sessions is governed by the setting in httpd.conf configuration file for StartServers, MinSpareServers, and MaxSpareServers, plus the load on the system.
+The maximum number of database sessions is governed by the setting in httpd.conf configuration file for StartServers, MinSpareServers, MaxSpareServers, MinSpareThreads, MaxSpareThreads, and ThreadsPerChild, plus the load on the system.
 This architecture does not allow for tuning the number of database sessions based on the number of mod_plsql requests.
-To tune the number of database sessions based on the number of mod_plsql requests, install a separate HTTP listener for mod plsql requests only.
-This approach greatly reduces the number of database sessions that are needed to serve mod_plsql requests.
+Oracle HTTP Server supports running multiple threads per-process, and reducing number of Apache processes whilst having more threads-per-process provides for an easy way to control the maximum database connection requirements for mod_plsql.
+That tuning should be enough for almost all cases.
+If you wish to tune the number of database sessions based on the number of concurrent mod_plsql requests, install a separate HTTP listener for mod_plsql requests only.
+This approach will reduce the number of database sessions that are needed to serve mod_plsql requests.

 For example, assume a main Oracle HTTP Server listener is running on port 7777 of mylsnr1.mycompany.com.
 First, you can install another Oracle HTTP Server listener on port 8888 on mylsnr2.mycompany.com.
-Next, redirect all mod plsql requests made to mylsnr1.mycompany.com:7777 to the second listener on mylsnr2.mycompany.com:8888.
+Next, redirect all mod_plsql requests made to mylsnr1.mycompany.com:7777 to the second listener on mylsnr2.mycompany.com: 8888.
 Review the following steps:

-- To redirect all PL/SQL requests for mylsnr1.mycompany.com:7777 to mylsnr2.mycompany.com: 8888, make the following configuration changes: - a.
-For the Oracle HTTP Server listener running on Port 7777, edit ORACLE HOME\ohs\conf\moduleconf\plsql.conf file.
+- To redirect all PL/SQL requests for mylsnr1.mycompany.com:7777 to mylsnr2.mycompany.com:8888, make the following configuration changes: - For the Oracle HTTP Server listener running on Port 7777, edit ORACLE HOME\ohs\conf\moduleconf\plsql.conf file.
 Comment out the following line by putting a # in front of the line: